 Bustling CAN THO Amidst the Serene MEKONG DELTA

-A trip from Hồ Chí Minh City to the bustling city Can Tho amidst the rural Mekong Delta is one of the touristy standard tours.
+A trip from Hồ Chí Minh City to the bustling city of Can Tho amidst the rural Mekong Delta is one of the touristy standard tours.

 Man holding a rooster in Can Tho in the Mekong Delta in Vietnam